Pages for ...

-We are pleased to announce our Medical Amnesty Policy for Manchester University students effective immediately.
-Medical Amnesty may be requested by students who seek medical assistance for someone for whom there is concern due to excessive alcohol or substance consumption.
-Medical Amnesty may also be requested by the person who has consumed excessive alcohol and/or substance.
-The request is reviewed by a committee to determine if amnesty will be granted.
-The policy does not preclude our office from requiring educational programs or substance abuse assessments as we deem necessary.
+Requests for Medical Amnesty are reviewed by a committee to determine if amnesty will be granted.
+The policy does not preclude our Office from requiring educational programs or substance abuse assessments as we deem necessary.

-Our prominent concern is the health and safety of our students and thus we want to encourage every student to call for help for themselves or for another individual during alcohol, drug, or other health emergencies.
+Our prominent concern at Manchester University is the health and safety of our students and thus we want to encourage every student to call for help for themselves or for another individual during alcohol, drug, or other health emergencies.
 If medical assistance is needed, do not hesitate to call 911 immediately.

 Thank you for being a student with ability and conviction who looks out for your peers.
 When in doubt, please call for help.